Masahiro Matsuoka: Career

-As an artist
+Music career

 Matsuoka joined the pop/rock band Tokio as a drummer in 1990, although the band did not debut until 1994.
 Along with other Tokio members, he was a background dancer for idol bands such as Hikaru Genji.
+He remained with the group until its dissolution on June 25, 2025, following the report of member Taichi Kokubun's violation of compliance by Nippon Television.
+The group had an agent contract with Starto Entertainment, which ended by years end.
+As for Matsuoka, he decided not to renew any kind of contract with the agency after that.